 Samsung S Health Cycling App

 The Samsung S Health program also has a cycling app which I activated just before I biked to the gym.
 To use the app, you have to press the cycling icon in the S Health program.
 Unless you turn it on, the cycling app won't track your cycling distance.

 Interestingly the cycling app worked even when I was walking.
 In other words, it wasn't just tracking the time when I was on my bike.

 So, I wondered what is the difference between S Health tracking my steps and the cycling app?
 Sure the cycling app tells me my distance and even shows me a map of where I biked to, but because it also worked when I was walking, I just wondered how accurate it was?

 I did like how the S health had a music icon that can be easily accessed from the app.
 I played one song that came preinstalled with S Health, called “Over the Horizon,” which I enjoyed.
 I don't keep my music on my phone (I still use an iPod nano) but I'm sure you can listen to whatever you stored on the phone.

 The Fit Bit

 I like my fit bit and I have to admit It's a pretty durable device.
-My FitBit has not only survived my accidentally putting it in the washer and dryer, it's also came out unscathed when it fell out of my pocket, outside of the gym – and stayed in the elements for 2 days!
+My FitBit has not only survived my accidentally putting it in the washer and dryer it's also come out unscathed when it fell out of my pocket, outside of the gym – and stayed in the elements for 2 days!

 I was shocked nobody picked it up and equally surprised I was able to find it 2 days later!